deepjavalibrary/djl-demo/aws/inferentia/README.md

 ## Compile your model into Neuron traced model

 Use the following python script to trace a PyTorch resnet50 model.
-The script can be found [trace.py](trace.py) in the repo as well:
+The script can also be found in the repo at [trace.py](https://github.com/deepjavalibrary/djl-demo/blob/master/aws/inferentia/trace.py).

 ```
 import torch